ScratchAddons/ScratchAddons/.github/CONTRIBUTING.md

 ### Learn more about making addons

-If you're making a new addon, our ["Creating an Addon" FAQ page](https://scratchaddons.com/docs/develop/getting-started/creating-an-addon/) will teach you how to make one.
+If you're making a new addon, our ["Creating an Addon" guide](https://scratchaddons.com/docs/develop/getting-started/creating-an-addon/) will teach you how to make one.

 ### Opening a pull request